supabase/supabase/apps/reference/_api/intro.md

 sidebar_label: Supabase API
 ---

-# Supabase API (Beta)
+# Supabase API

 The Supabase API allows you to manage your projects programmatically.

 ## Status

-The API is currently in beta.
-It may have breaking changes.
+The Supabase API is in `beta`.
+It is usable in it's current state, but it's likely that there will be breaking changes.

 ## Authentication